Warsaw Radom Airport: SprintAir revives airport 2016; leaves again 2017

 On 26 February 2016, Polish regional airline SprintAir announced it would commence operations from Radom in collaboration with the airport.
 From 18 April, the carrier based one Saab 340 aircraft at Radom Airport for flights to Berlin Tegel, Gdańsk, Prague and Wroclaw.
 All routes were being served twice-weekly with the exception of Gdansk which had one rotation a week.
 Fares on domestic flights started at 99 PLN per direction, and 149 PLN on international routes.

 The contract was extended on 25 May to also cover flights from 20 June on with a changed schedule.
 All four destinations were kept, although Prague operations were reduced to once per week.
 From 23 June, there were two flights per week to Lviv airport.

 All remaining SprintAir flights were terminated on 30 October 2017, after the two parties could not agree on a further extension of their agreement.
 Thereby, the airport again was left without any scheduled flights.
 The airport stated it was in talks with other airlines and the airport would be left open.
 However, the local airport never again saw scheduled passenger operations.

 On 1 January 2019, Radom airport closed for good in order to allow for the construction of the new Warsaw-Radom airport.
 Demolition of existing terminal and other facilities started in May 2019, as the area would be used for the new airport.
 Thereby, the local airport ceased to exist after only a very few years of existence.
 Over the time, the local government had poured substantial budget into both developing and operating the loss-making facility as well to fund short-lived scheduled flight connections that were commercially unviable.

-Warsaw-Radom Low-Cost Airport

-Despite the failed establishment of a successful regional airport, the premises soon saw an integral redevelopment as government-owned Polish Airports State Enterprise (PPL) decided to rebuild the airport as the new low-cost airport of Warsaw.
-It is important to note, that PPL did not hold any shares in the previous Radom regional airport despite owning and operating the largest airport in the country, Warsaw Chopin, and having substantial shares in all other civil passenger airports in Poland.
-The previous commercial passenger traffic attempts were entirely funded and by the regional government.

-The development of the new low-cost airport included the demolishing of the previous terminal and passenger infrastructure as the entire site was redeveloped from scratch and the runway was rebuilt together with further airport facilities.
-The airport demolition and rebuilding will provide the newly redone airport with the following infrastructure: